OSGP/open-smart-grid-platform/README.md

-# Shared Component for OSGP and Protocol Adapters.
+# Shared Component for OSGP and Protocol Adapters
----

 These components are used as sub modules by other repositories.